 A Standing Order Procedure for HPV permits eligible nurses and other professionals in healthcare, when permissible by state law, to administer the HPV Vaccine to pre-teens, teens and adults meeting the criteria found on the SOP.

-This HPV Vaccine Building Block Resource provides you with answers to the most common questions regarding the HPV, Human Papilloma Virus, and its vaccine.
+This HPV resource provides you with answers to the most common questions regarding the HPV, Human Papilloma Virus, and its vaccine.

-This building block contains a series of fliers from the Immunization Action Coalition regarding administering vaccinations to patients with special circumstances such as chronic conditions, egg allergies, and pregnancy.
+This resource contains a series of fliers from the Immunization Action Coalition regarding administering vaccinations to patients with special circumstances such as chronic conditions, egg allergies, and pregnancy.

-This building block contains a summary of the current influenza vaccines that are available for the 2015-2016 influenza season.
+This resource contains a summary of the current influenza vaccines that are available for the 2015-2016 influenza season.

 This document provides information about health insurance coverage of Diphtheria Tetanus (Td/Tdap), influenza, and pneumococcal vaccines and the effects that the Affordable Care Act has on them.

-This building block is a short slide presentation, narrated by Dr. Sharon Humiston, discussing best practices for recommending the HPV vaccine.
+This resource is a short slide presentation, narrated by Dr. Sharon Humiston, discussing best practices for recommending the HPV vaccine.

 Dr. Judy Martin, a Pediatric Infectious Disease Specialist from the University of Pittsburgh, discusses administering vaccinations to pre-teens and adolescents.